correlation and regression in spss#

 Describe the four different relationships that you see.

-• Of the four, which season seems to have the strongest relationship between hours of sun and mean temperature?
+• Of the four, which season seems to have the strongest relationship between hours of sun and minimum temperature?

-• Are there any seasons where you see a negative relationship between hours of sun and mean temperature?
+• Are there any seasons where you see a negative relationship between hours of sun and minimum temperature?

 Tip